 As soon as the phone vibrates, start tapping on the fingerprint reader at the back of the phone until you see the Safe Mode appear on the bottom left of the phone’s screen.

 Note: The above steps will work on Xiaomi devices.
-If you are using any other brand device, search for the particular device on the internet and its Safe Mode settings.
+If you are using any other brand device, search for a particular device on the internet and its Safe Mode settings.

 Once you are in Safe Mode, try to use the Gboard app and see if it is working.
 If the app is working then one of the third-party app installed on your phone is causing the issue.